respondcreate/django-versatileimagefield/docs/using_sizers_and_filters.rst

 .. _on-demand-image-creation:

 .. note:: Images are created on-demand.
-If no image had yet existed at the location required – by either the path (``.name``) *or* URL (``.url``) shown in the highlighted lines above – one would have been created directly before returning them.
+If no image had yet existed at the location required – by either the path (``.name``) *or* URL (``.url``) shown in the highlighted lines above – one would have been created directly before returning it.

 Here's how you'd open the thumbnail image we just created as an image file directly in the shell: